MagnusThome/RejsaRubberTrac/3Dprint/README.md

 - The STL files are in millimeters
 - Choose 100um (0,1mm) layers
 - Preferably print in PETG or ABS
-- To see the LEDs telling you the that sensor is turned on or off print the housing part with white or translucent filament
+- To see the LEDs telling you if the sensor is turned on or off preferably print the housing part with white or translucent filament

 ## More designs

-If you design your own case or make an updated variant of any of the 3D print downloads here please tell us, pretty sure there will be interest for your version too!
+If you design your own case or make an updated variant of any of the 3D print downloads here please tell us, pretty sure there will be interest in your version too!

 ## Work in progress